henryrov/DESCENT/README.md

 How?
 ====
 Run `make install` to install the library in your system.
-It can be statically linked in other programs with the header "descent.h" and the linker argument -ldescent.
+It can be statically linked in other programs with the header "descent.h" and the linker arguments -ldescent and -lm.

 Run `make uninstall` to remove it from your system.